kasterlevi/6thManDataProject/Kaggle_Competition_Materials/Kaggle_Competition_Materials_README.md

 ## Kagglers_Guide.md

 This is the guide that will be provided to the Kaggle Competition Participant, and introduces the concept of the competition to them.
-Included in this guide is an introducion, an explanation of the availible CSV's, a data dicitonary, a description of how the Kaggler can participant, and a short explaination of how the submission will be evaluated.
+Included in this guide is an introducion, an explanation of the availible CSV's, a data dicitonary, a description of how the Kaggler can participate, and a short explaination of how the submission will be evaluated.